SS Daniel J. Morrell: History

-"A bizarre incident"
+Sinking

 Making the last run of the season with Edward Y. Townsend, Daniel J. Morrell became caught in winds exceeding 70 mph and swells that topped the height of the ship (20 to 25 ft waves).
-During the early morning hours, Edward Y. Townsend made the decision to take shelter in the St. Clair River, leaving Daniel J. Morrell alone on the waters north of Pointe Aux Barques, Michigan, heading for the protection of Thunder Bay.
+During the early morning hours of November 29, 1966, Edward Y. Townsend made the decision to take shelter in the St. Clair River, leaving Daniel J. Morrell alone on the waters north of Pointe Aux Barques, Michigan, heading for the protection of Thunder Bay.
 At 02:00, the ship began her death throes, forcing the crew onto the deck, where many jumped to their deaths in the 34 F Lake Huron waters.
 At 02:15, the ship broke in half, with the remaining crew on the bow loading into a raft.
 While they waited for the bow to sink, there were shouts that a ship had been spotted off the port bow.
 Moments later, it was discovered that the looming object was not another ship, but Daniel J. Morrell's aft section, barreling towards them under the power of the ship's engine.
 The bow then sank, throwing the raft into the lake.
 In the words of writer William Ratigan, the vessel's stern disappeared into the darkness "like a great wounded beast with its head shot off".